Vegetarian Carrot Falafel

 1. In a skillet over medium heat, melt the butter and sauté the diced onion until soft and beginning to brown, about 5 minutes.

-2. While the onion is cooking, place 1 cup of the grated carrots and 1 tablespoon of water in a microwave-safe bowl.
+2. While the onion is cooking, place 1 cup of the grated carrots and 1 tbsp of water in a microwave-safe bowl.
 Cover and microwave on high until the carrots are soft, about 3 minutes.

 3. In a food processor, combine the cooked carrots, chickpeas, lemon juice, flour, cumin, coriander, salt, and pepper.
 Pulse until the mixture is smooth but still slightly chunky.